 Women might notice facial hair growth, hair loss on their scalp, and irregular periods.
 Men might experience gynecomastia (enlarged breast tissue) and shrinking testicles.

 Our team uses a variety of tests to identify adrenal cancer, typically beginning with blood tests and urinalysis to assess your hormone levels.

 They also order imaging tests, including MRI, CT, and PET scans, to look for abnormal growths on your adrenal glands and signs that the cancer has metastasized to nearby organs like your lungs or liver.

 If these tests indicate adrenal cancer, your doctor orders a biopsy or removes the entire affected adrenal gland to test for cancer.

-The doctors at Urology Associates of Mobile provide customized treatment plans to help you fight adrenal cancer.
+Your doctor will provide a customized treatment plan to help you fight adrenal cancer.
 In most cases, they recommend surgery to remove the cancerous cells or the entire affected adrenal gland.

 During surgery, your doctor looks for evidence that the cancer has spread and, if necessary, removes abnormal cells from neighboring organs.

-They might also recommend that you take medication, such as mitotane, to reduce your risk of adrenal cancer coming back.
-They might also recommend radiation or chemotherapy to ensure that all of the cancer cells are destroyed.
+They might also recommend that you take medication, such as mitotane, to reduce your risk of adrenal cancer coming back, as well as radiation or chemotherapy to ensure that all of the cancer cells are destroyed.

-If you’re concerned about adrenal cancer, call Urology Associates of Mobile or schedule an appointment online today.
+If you’re concerned about adrenal cancer, never hesitate to call us.
+To receive the highest quality of treatment for adrenal cancer, schedule an appointment today.